-MEPS HC-197H: 2017 Home Health Visits
+MEPS HC-206H: 2018 Home Health Visits

-May 2019
+May 2020

-NOTE: The MEPS instrument design changed beginning in Spring of 2018, affecting Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5.
+The MEPS instrument design changed beginning in Spring of 2018, affecting Panel 23 Round 1, Panel 22 Round 3, and Panel 21 Round 5.
 For the Full-Year 2017 PUFs, the Panel 22 Round 3 and Panel 21 Round 5 data were transformed to the degree possible to conform to the previous design.

-For the Full-Year 2018 PUFs, Panel 22 Rounds 1 and 2, collected under the old design, were transformed to the degree possible to conform to the new design.
+The Full-Year 2018 PUFs are the first year all rounds of data were collected with the re-designed instrument, and no data were transformed to conform to the previous design.
+In addition, the value -9 NOT ASCERTAINED was removed as an allowable value in the Full-Year 2018 PUFs.
 Data users should be aware of possible impacts on the data and especially trend analysis for these data years due to the design transition.